tnathu-ai/voting-system-oracle/README.md

 ## Important Notes
 Ballot vs Issuance Record: The Ballot is the digital equivalent of the ballot paper.
 It captures voters' preferences but cannot be associated with any voter.
 The Issuance Record, on the other hand, records when and where a ballot is issued to a specific voter.
 It tracks who has voted but should not be used to track down the ballot issued and cast by a specific voter.
 Informal Ballots: The database should accommodate both formal and informal ballots.
 Informal ballots should be identified and eliminated from the counting process.
 A formal ballot must have a preference cast for each candidate.
 If there are n candidates, they must be numbered from 1 to n.

+**Ballot Paper Preferences**
++ Make sure to store the preference input as is without any data cleaning (replicate paper ballot format)
++ Ensure to correctly handle the potential insertion of NULL or other unwanted values.

 </p>
 </details>